 The following outlines the Community Standards Restorative Justice process for the community:

-The Residence Area Coordinator will appoint a Residence Life staff member to conduct an investigation when necessary.
+The Supervisor, Residence Life will appoint a Residence Life staff member to conduct an investigation when necessary

 If roommates/neighbours have concerns with their living environment, the following steps are required in pursuit of a mutually-agreeable solution.